Summer internship: Back-End Software Engineer

 14.30 The self-service story is done!
 Everything works as expected, so it's time to deploy.
 Within 10-15 minutes, all clients worldwide will be using the new feature!

 15.00 Time to unwind!
 You go for a walk to the Delft city center with your colleagues.
 Time to discuss the latest episode of House of the Dragon.

-15.15 You jump on a video call with the team lead to discuss what your next story will be.
+15.15 You have a meeting with your coach to discuss what your next story will be.

 15.45 You write a proposed solution and get approval from the product owner immediately!
 You can write the acceptance criteria in user story format and create subtasks.